minprog/webapps/projects/3 pizza/content.md

 ## FAQs

+### I can't get the database design "right"!

+Well, unfortunately this is a big challenge.
+For historical reasons, Pinocchio's menu has become pretty arcane, and a such, hard to "fit" into a nice database design.
+It's up to you to decide on trade-offs between different solutions.

 ### What is a "Special" pizza?

 It's up to you to decide what a "special" pizza means, and to implement it